South China AA

 South China Athletic Association (known simply as South China, SCAA, 南華體育會) is a Hong Kong professional sports club with a football team competing in the Hong Kong First Division, the second-tier league in Hong Kong football league system.
-The club is historically one of the most successful football clubs in Hong Kong, having won a record 41 First Division titles, a record 31 Senior Shields, a record 10 FA Cups and 3 League Cups.
-The club has a very long history in playing in the top-tier league, but decided to self-relegate after the end of the 2016–17 season.
+The club is historically one of the most successful football clubs in Asia, having won a record 41 First Division titles, a record 31 Senior Shields, a record 10 FA Cups and 3 League Cups.
+The club has a long history in playing in the top-tier league, but decided to self-relegate after the end of the 2016–17 season.

 Nicknamed "Shaolin Temple" and "Caroliners", South China has produced many great Hong Kong footballers over the years.
 In November 2007, the club entered into a charity partnership with Hong Kong Red Cross.
-The partnership is a pioneer between a sports association and a humanitarian organisation in Hong Kong.
+The partnership is a pioneer between a sports association and a humanitarian organisation in Hong Kong.The club plays its home matches at Happy Valley Recreation Ground.

-The club plays its home matches at Happy Valley Recreation Ground.
+They are known to be the most successful club in Asia based on league titles.